federicogon/test-php-dev/README.md

 # PHP Developer Test

 Clone this repository and complete the exercises on the test_* files.
-Once you finish all the exercises, if you have a GitHub account, create a new branch with your name and push the branch to the repository.
-Otherwise, zip the files and send them to us.

 You are allowed to google for documentation, but you are not allowed to copy and paste code or use ChatGPT.